coolerguy71/FreeBSD-QuickSetup/README.md

 > 0.45 Only the Virtualbox kernel module needs building, not the entire thing.
 Thanks Alexander88207. fixed "Ididium" typo, thanks Setesh.

+> 0.46 (minor update) Added entry for the user to be in the vboxusers group.

 > Give me a ping in the FreeBSD Discord server if you need help!: https://discord.gg/freebsd

 ### Jump right into FreeBSD!